Wisconsin parents file lawsuits against school districts over their children's Covid-19 infections - KTVZ

 “By bringing students back to class around unmasked staff, reinstituting extracurricular activities, and allowing potentially contagious visitors and volunteers into the schools without masks, FCSD and the BOARD threw students into a Covid-19 ‘snake pit’ creating an affirmative duty to keep their students safe from Covid-19,” Kildahl’s complaint read.

 Officials and members of the public alike put a high priority on getting students back into in-person learning at the start of this academic year, but how to do so has been a flashpoint for dispute nationwide.
-In some places, parents have protested restrictions implemented by school officials, and elsewhere, they are asking for more.
+The CDC recommended that all school staff and students wear a mask indoors regardless of their vaccination status, but these measures have not been universally instituted.

+The risk of coronavirus infection among children appears to be similar as among adults — but kids are more likely to be asymptomatic, according to a new study in the journal JAMA Pediatrics.

+Speaking to CNN on Tuesday morning, Kildahl said that her son tested positive for Covid-19 after he was in close contact with an infected student who did not wear a mask.
+Her son was asymptomatic and is now doing well, but she said she was worried about long-term effects.
+Neither she nor her husband tested positive for the virus.

 Two of Jensen’s children test positive for Covid-19